Boston doctors wanted to help Ukrainians. They made YouTube tutorials on how to control bleeding wounds.

 Pregnant mother whose photo showed tragedy of maternity hospital bombing in Ukraine dies with her baby

 Melnitchouk came to the United States from Ukraine when she was 18, and she still has family there.
-Before the war started, she worked with an organization to share information with Ukrainians doctors and patients on how to treat cancer.
+Before the war started, she worked with an organization to share information with Ukrainian doctors and patients on how to treat cancer.
 When the war began, she said, Ukrainian doctors started calling her about trauma care, so she brainstormed ways to help from the United States.

 Melnitchouk contacted Goralnick, who had been working with an educational campaign called Stop the Bleed, which is administered by the American College of Surgeons’ Committee on Trauma and provides tutorials on how ordinary people can temporarily control bleeding wounds.